German Potato Soup

 Instructions

-Fry bacon in a skillet until browned and crispy.
-Remove from skillet and place in a large saucepan.
-Add potatoes, onions, celery, salt, and pepper.
-Cover with water and cook until vegetables are tender, about 25 minutes.
-Put the noodles into gently boiling soup, stirring constantly so they stay separate.
-Add milk and butter and cook for 10 to 15 minutes more, or until noodles are done.
+In a soup pot, combine potatoes, onions, celery, salt, and pepper.
+Cover with water and cook for 25 minutes, or until vegetables are tender.
+Bring soup to a boil and add noodles, stirring constantly to separate them.
+Add milk and butter, and cook for 10 to 15 minutes more, or until noodles are done.
+Top with reserved bacon before serving.

 Ingredients